 Lake Nakuru National Park : Surrounding the region of Lake Nakuru, this Park was established in 1961.
-It is known most for millions of flamingos that usually congregate along the shores of the Lake.
-Lake Nakuru is shallow and its surface is hardly recognized due to the constant shifting mass of pink.
+It is mostly known for millions of flamingos that usually congregate along the shores of the Lake.
+Lake Nakuru is shallow and you can hardly recognize its surface due to the constant shifting mass of pink.

 The number of these birds mostly depend on water and fish availability.
-Once they arrive at the shores, the view of the lake is one of the most spectacular sights that are rarely found anywhere else.
+Once they arrive at the shores, the view of the lake is one of the most spectacular sights that you can rarely find anywhere else.

 About 27% of the Park’s area is occupied by the lake with crystal clear waters.
 With certainty, the best vintage point to see these converging flamingos is the Baboon cliff.

 Moreover, about 550 varied plant species including the Euphorbia which are tall cactus-like trees add to the Park’s gentle and undulating terrain with open bush and woodlands.